-I am delighted to provide this transparency report which provides key information about our firm on 30th June 2017.
+I am delighted to provide this Transparency Report which provides key information about our firm as of 30 June 2018.

-In this report we share with you how we comply with our professional obligations and how we continue to build public trust through assurance.
-While our business is shaped and driven by our clients' needs, our work also has a public service element, which is reflected in our publicly-stated purpose: "To build trust in society and solve important problems."
+This is my first year as Territory Senior Partner for the Channel Islands, having assumed the role on 1 January 2018.
+In this report we share with you how we comply with our professional obligations, continue to deliver value to clients and have an ongoing focus on building public trust through assurance.
+This supports our stated PwC purpose: "To build trust in society and solve important problems."